CryptoPenguin15/AES-128_radix_fhe/README.md

    - Example: The complete g2 state and g3 state are first retrieved, and the g2_g3_xor state afterwards.
 - **Key Expansion:**
   - Performed as an offline phase.
-  - Additional tables for combined operations can be precomputed.
 - **Parallelism:**
   - Support for 16 threads throughput, one per state.
 - **Mode of Operation:**